-Hashimotos thyroiditis occurs when the
+Hashimoto thyroiditis occurs when the

 immune system produces antibodies that attack cells of the thyroid gland.

-with radioactive iodine or surgery.
+with medication, radiation therapy, or surgery.

 Other causes of hypothyroidism include: Subacute thyroiditis

-—This occurs when there is inflammation of the thyroid gland after a viral upper respiratory tract infection.
+—Inflammation of the thyroid gland after a viral upper respiratory tract infection.

 Idiopathic thyroid atrophy